ponomasia/intento-api/usage.md

 ### Filtering by intents

-To get statistics for a particular provider or for a list of some providers, specify the filter block in your request:
+To get statistics for a particular intent or for a list of some intents, specify the filter block in your request:

 ```sh
 curl -XPOST -H 'apikey: YOUR_API_KEY' 'https://api.inten.to/usage/intento' -d {